 I admit it.
 One of my guilty pleasures is the Marvel films.
 As a boy weened on comic books and super hero escapism, I find the Marvel Cinematic Universe (MCU) to be a great place to reignite my childhood imagination.

-Beginning with Iron Man in 2008 to Avengers: Infinity War in 2018 (and the 17 films in between), Marvel has created a universe of larger-than-life, dimensioned characters and interweaving story arcs which feed a colorful and expansive mega-narrative.
-From Black Widow to Ant Man to Deadpool, there seems to be a super hero flavor for everyone.
+Beginning with Iron Man in 2008 to Avengers: Endgame in 2019 (totaling 21 films in the series), Marvel has created a universe of larger-than-life, dimensioned characters and interweaving story arcs which feed a colorful and expansive mega-narrative.
+From Black Widow to Ant Man to Doctor Strange, there seems to be a super hero flavor for everyone.

 Which got me thinking.
 What can we, as artists of faith, learn from the MCU?
 Are there any principles or ideas we can glean from a multi-billion movie studio that caters to comic geeks?